 For a start, there’s an entire Hue IFTTT channel for setting up things like email notifications and weather reports to your lighting.
 I’m not going to dwell on these, but they certainly shouldn’t be underestimated and could form the basis of your entire smart lighting system.

-Although I couldn’t get the Disney Storytime app to work, I did find a free LightStories app – which albeit limited to a single bulb and with only 3 stories available in the app – was still quite nifty.
+Although I couldn’t get the Disney Storytime app to work, I did find a free LightStories app [No Longer Available] – which albeit limited to a single bulb and with only 3 stories available in the app – was still quite nifty.
 If someone could set up an open source way to mark-up PDFs and ePub with meta descriptions for suitable lighting, then establish a website where these user creations could be submitted, that would be just great, thanks.

 You’ll find all sorts of music synthesizers, alarm clocks, replacement controllers and light animators on the iOS and Android app stores.

 I also really enjoyed my time with HueCraft, a Minecraft mod that works with up to 3 Hue bulbs to reflect your current biome and lighting condition in the game.
 It’s not quite as fun as playing in virtual reality, mind.

 It’s this sheer diversity and richness to the ecosystem around Hue that makes it a clear winner in the smart lighting arena.

 How Do I Win The Philips Hue Stater Kit?

 The winner will be selected at random and informed via email.
 View the list of winners here.